Financial Directive

 5.1.
 Keeping the accounts

 The accounts are kept by an external accounting firm.
-The Board will decide on the tender and selection of the accounting firm.
-A detailed contract will be concluded with the accounting firm and approved by the Director.
+The Board will decide on the selection of the accounting firm.
+A detailed contract will be concluded with the accounting firm and approved by the CEO.

 When using an external accountancy firm, attention will be paid to the quality of the service and the firm will be required to have sufficient experience in the financial management of foundations.